Karandash8/make-argocd-fly/README.md

 ## Advanced usage
 ### ArgoCD integration
 ArgoCD app-of-apps pattern (https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/) is one of the ways to deploy applications in a Kubernetes cluster. `make-argocd-fly` supports this pattern by generating ArgoCD `Application` resources for each application in the configuration file.
 The generated resources can be deployed in the cluster using ArgoCD, which will automatically deploy the applications specified in the `Application` resources.
-The app-of-apps pattern can be nested, which allows for organizing applications in a hierarchical structure, where only the top-level application is deployed externally.
+The app-of-apps pattern can be nested, which allows for organizing applications in a hierarchical structure, where only the top-level application needs to be deployed externally.

 To make use of ArgoCD app-of-apps pattern in `make-argocd-fly`, specify the following variables and application parameters:
 ```